 Teod sent for me, and has doubtless also sent for Ruis.
+Ios that is.
 I trust you can persuade your guards to give her free passage when she arrives.

 Izza was silent, watching the birds flocking over the café.

 I shall have you escorted to Teod, she said at last.